justwriteclick/docslikecode/_posts/articles/2017-06-03-api-docs-with-code.md

 using Swashbuckle.Swagger.XmlComments;
 ```

-Then, I add the following code (see example that follows), much of which is supplied in a Swashbuckle example file.
+Then, I add the following code (see the example that follows), much of which is supplied in a Swashbuckle example file.
 In the `SwaggerGeneratorOptions` class, I specify the options that I want Swashbuckle to enable.

 * `schemaFilters` post-modify complex schemas in the generated output.
 You can modify schemas for a specific member type or across all member types.
 The `IModelFilter` is now the `ISchemaFilter`.
 We created an `IModelFilter` to fix some of the generated output.